5 Statistical Inference and Hypothesis Testing

 p

-Here, x is the number of churned customers, n is the total sample size, and p = 0.15 specifies the hypothesised population proportion.
-The test uses a chi-square approximation to evaluate whether the observed sample proportion differs significantly from this value.
+0.1606596In this code, x is the number of customers who churned, n is the total number of customers in the sample, and p = 0.15 specifies the hypothesized population proportion under \(H_0\).
+The function prop.test() uses a chi-square approximation to test whether the observed sample proportion differs from the hypothesized value.
+By default, it also reports a confidence interval for the population proportion.

-The output provides three key results: the p-value, a confidence interval for the true proportion, and the estimated sample proportion.
-The p-value is 0.003.
-Because it is less than the significance level (\(\alpha = 0.05\)), we reject the null hypothesis.
-This indicates statistical evidence that the true churn rate differs from 15 percent.
+The output provides the p-value, a 95 percent confidence interval, and the observed sample proportion.
+The p-value is 0.003, which is less than \(\alpha = 0.05\).
+We therefore reject \(H_0\) and conclude that the observed data provide statistical evidence that the population churn rate differs from 15 percent.

 The 95 percent confidence interval for the population proportion is (0.154, 0.168).
-Since this interval does not contain \(0.15\), the conclusion is consistent with the decision to reject (\(H_0\)).
-The observed sample proportion is 0.161, which serves as our point estimate of the population churn rate.
+Since this interval does not contain \(0.15\), the confidence interval leads to the same conclusion as the hypothesis test.
+The observed sample proportion is 0.161, which serves as the point estimate of the population churn rate.

 Practice: Test whether the proportion of churned customers exceeds 15 percent.
-Set up a right-tailed one-sample proportion test using the option alternative = "greater" in the prop.test() function.
+Formulate the hypotheses and conduct a right-tailed one-sample proportion test using

-Do customers who churn have lower credit limits than those who remain active?
-If so, can credit availability help explain churn behavior?
-The two-sample t-test provides a statistical method to address such questions by comparing the means of a numerical variable across two independent groups.
+Do customers who churn have different credit limits from customers who remain active?
+If so, how large is the difference, and is it supported by statistical evidence rather than random variation alone?
+The two-sample t-test provides a statistical method for comparing the means of a numerical variable across two independent groups.

 t_test_credit <- t.test(credit_limit ~ churn, data = churn)